ldrygala/actor-model-in-akka-slides/README.md

-# actor-model-slides
+# actor-model-in-akka-slides
-slides about actor model and akka
+slides about actor model in akka